 revolver over and over again without shooting at times.
 One day, after a couple of years of sitting back and watching me with disappointment Landon piped up in the middle of my shooting and said something i'll never forget.
 Leaning back in his chair with his arms crossed he looked up at me and said: "You know what they ought to call you?"
 Still looking forward at the target, i re-holstered my revolver and turned my head over to Landon..he paused for a brief but memorable moment and said ".. .. ..The fastest gun in the West."

-grabbed the man's arm with his left then proceeded to sHOOT the man in the neck with THE REOLVER HE PREVIOUSLY GRABBED FROM ME.
-At the same time, without raising my gun but only lifting it slightly, i shot the woman who had already had her gun drawn directly between the eyes.
-Me and landon then proceeded to hold the final two men at gun point.
+grabbed the man's arm with his left then proceeded to sHOOT the man in the neck with the revolver he previously grabbed from me At the same time, without raising my gun but only lifting it slightly, i shot the woman who had already had her gun drawn directly between the eyes.
+Me and Landon then proceeded to hold the final two men at gun point.
 They were pale white with eyes as big as plates after watching what had just happened.

 The day me and Landon parted ways I had to ask him man to man why he did what he did.
 Why he decided to help me instead of kill me.
 I couldn't let this man walk away from me with no answers like Uncas did so many years ago.
-He told without missing a beat: "Because fortune favors the strong son..You were fast on your feet and didn't need to be taught twice.
-Stay that way..and this world is yours."
+He told without missing a beat: "Because fortune favors the strong son..You were fast on your feet and didn't need to be taught twice..
+Everyone in this world is eager to teach regardless of how much they know. what's important is those who take the time to listen.
+Stay that way..and this world will always give."

 In the midst of this wild ride of a life..i fell for a woman believe it or not.
 She had the voice of an angel and the fight of a lion..
 The lovely Ms. Robin Koninsky..
 I remember one evening seeing her taking a woman out in the back alley of the Saint Denis theater and putting a beating on her like i never thought possible by a woman.
 It was so bad a man tried to run up and stop her... hell he tried to do more than stop her...
 I put him in a choke hold before he was able to do anything serious.
 By the time i was done with him she was the one helping ME up..